datacarpentry/openrefine-socialsci/setup.md

 - Download the software from [openrefine.org](https://openrefine.org).
 - Unzip the downloaded file into a directory by right-clicking and selecting “Extract…”.
 Name that directory something like OpenRefine.
-  (Note that the path to the directory you extract the application files into should be short, because some of OpenRefine's files have very long names.
-If the path is too long, OpenRefine cannot start.)
+  > The path to the directory you extract the application files into should be
+  > short, because some of OpenRefine's files have very long names.
+If the path is
+  > too long, OpenRefine cannot start.
+  {: .callout}
 - Go to your newly created OpenRefine directory.
 - Launch OpenRefine by opening `openrefine.exe`.
 This will launch a command prompt window, but you can ignore that and wait for the browser to launch.